mihirgupta665/intro_to_github/README.md

 But as we traditionally makes folders first then project so here comes the role of init commands which initializes the repository

+Lets see whether we are able to add the content or not.